 Of course, it’s easy to lose your passion for something even if you have considerable experience and ability.
 For over 20 years, I’ve been a professional technical writer.
 I was passionate about technical writing.
 Until I wasn’t.
 A variety of reasons for that, but my passion for that profession fizzled.

-Take my friend Kyle.
-I met him when we were both in the technical writing trenches.
+Take a friend I met when we were both in the technical writing trenches.
 He had another passion, but eventually put that aside.
 He found, though, that he loved investigative and analytical work.
-Kyle spent a couple of years taking a number of course and, about two years ago, changed careers.
+My friend spent a couple of years taking a number of course and, about two years ago, changed careers.
 He worked for several years at the crime lab of a major police department, but now does the same job at a major bank.
-It's a career he never dreamed of, but one he loves.
+It’s a career he never dreamed of, but one he loves.

 There’s nothing wrong with having a dream.
 Dreams drive us forward.
 Sometimes, though, dreams aren’t practical or they’re beyond our reach or they’re just not viable.
 Instead of trying to figure out what you want to be when you grow up, perhaps you should grow up and find what you want to be.
 That could come to you from an unexpected direction.